apache/druid/docs/api-reference/tasks-api.md

 ### Get task completion report

-#### URL

-<code class="getAPI">GET</code> `/druid/indexer/v1/task/TASK_ID/reports`

 Retrieves a [task completion report](../ingestion/tasks.md#task-reports) for a task.
 It returns a JSON object with information about the number of rows ingested, and any parse exceptions that Druid raised.

+#### URL

+<code class="getAPI">GET</code> <code>/druid/indexer/v1/task/:taskId/reports</code>

 #### Responses